XinFin Network Price Reaches $0.13 (XDC)

-XinFin Network (XDC) traded flat against the U.S. dollar during the one day period ending at 22:00 PM E.T. on July 5th.
-XinFin Network has a total market cap of $1.65 billion and approximately $11.38 million worth of XinFin Network was traded on exchanges in the last day.
-Over the last seven days, XinFin Network has traded flat against the U.S. dollar.
-One XinFin Network coin can now be purchased for approximately $0.13 or 0.00000284 BTC on cryptocurrency exchanges.
+XinFin Network (XDC) traded flat against the U.S. dollar during the 1 day period ending at 10:00 AM ET on July 11th.
+XinFin Network has a total market capitalization of $1.65 billion and approximately $11.38 million worth of XinFin Network was traded on exchanges in the last 24 hours.
+During the last week, XinFin Network has traded flat against the U.S. dollar.
+One XinFin Network coin can currently be purchased for approximately $0.13 or 0.00000284 BTC on popular cryptocurrency exchanges.

 - USDCoin (USC) traded flat against the dollar and now trades at $20.84 or 0.00224538 BTC.